 The ongoing COVID-19 pandemic and efforts to mitigate its impact have significantly curtailed the movement of people, goods and services worldwide, including in the geographic areas in which we conduct our business operations and from which we generate our revenue.
-It has also caused societal, economic and financial market volatility, resulting in business shutdowns and reduced business activity.
-In addition, inflation concerns in light of the economic recovery has impacted and may continue to impact business spending and the economy as a whole.
-We believe that the COVID-19 pandemic has previously had a negative impact on our business and results of operations.
-The COVID-19 pandemic may cause us to continue to experience challenges in our business in the future.
+It has also caused societal and economic disruption and financial market volatility, resulting in business shutdowns and reduced business activity.
+In addition, recessionary fears, inflation concerns and rising interest rates as a result of government actions to combat inflation in light of the economic recovery has impacted and may continue to impact business spending and the economy as a whole.
+We believe that the COVID-19 pandemic has impacted our business and results of operations and may cause us to continue to experience challenges in our business in the future.